gravitational/careers/challenges/systems/challenge-2.md

 # Summary

-Implement a prototype load balancer.
+Implement a basic load balancer.
+Load balancer are used to distribute network load across hosts.

 # Rationale

 This exercise has two goals:

-* It helps us to understand what to expect from you as a developer, how you write production code, how you reason about API design and how you communicate when trying to understand a problem before you solve it.
+* It helps us to understand what to expect from you as a developer, how you write code, how you reason about API design and how you communicate when trying to understand a problem before you solve it.
 * It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of work we're doing here.